 RECOURSE, ENFORCEMENT AND LIABILITY:

-Clinical Ink will fully cooperate with all customer requests to investigate potential violations related to Clinical Study Data.
-Individuals, including employees, who feel that Clinical Ink has violated this Policy in any way, may contact the head of Quality & Compliance directly to initiate a formal inquiry.
+Clinical Ink will fully cooperate with all customer requests to investigate potential violations related to Clinical Study Data and will do so expeditiously and at no cost to the individual.
+Individuals, including employees, who feel that Clinical Ink has violated this Policy in any way, may contact the designated Data Protection Officer directly to initiate a formal inquiry.
 Employees found willfully disregarding this Policy shall be terminated.

 525 Vine Street, Suite 130

 Clinical Ink is committed to refer unresolved privacy complaints under the Privacy Shield Principles to a non-profit alternative dispute resolution provider located in the United States, the International Centre for Dispute Resolution, A Division of the American Arbitration Association (ICDR/AAA).
 If you do not receive timely acknowledgment of a complaint, or if Clinical Ink does not satisfactorily address such complaint, please visit www.adr.org for more information or to file a complaint.
 You can also visit the U.S. Department of Commerce’s Privacy Shield website at https://www.privacyshield.gov/ to learn more information on the Privacy Shield Framework.